mirsahib/DPDC-Bill-Manager/README.md

 ## Description:

-An app which will show bulk electricity bill from Dhaka Power Distribution Company (DPDC)
+An app to manage multiple electricity bill for Dhaka Power Distribution Company

 ## Example